12 Tips to Rent an Apartment Without a Credit Check

 What Should I Expect During the No-Credit-Check Application Process?

-If a landlord skips the credit check, they’ll likely require alternative documentation instead:
+If a landlord skips the credit check, they’ll likely require alternative documentation instead.

 Document/RequirementWhat It ShowsWhy Landlords Like It

-Bank statementsSavings & financial cushionShows renter stability
+Bank statementsSavings & financial cushionShows financial stability

-Rental referencesPast reliabilityProves history of paying rent
+Renter referencesPast reliabilityProves history of paying rent

 Larger security depositExtra financial guaranteeReduces risk of default